 - The student completes and electronically submits the Application for Admission to the Bachelor's to Master's Five-Year Graduate Study Program at: cnu.edu/admission/graduate/fiveyear.
-Select the Application Checklist for the program to which you plan to apply at the same site. - The student submits all items listed on the Checklist required for admission to the program of their choice. - The application deadline for the Bachelor's to Master's Five-year Graduate Study Program is February 1 of the junior year.
+Select Apply Now - The student submits all items required for admission to the program of their choice. - The application deadline for the Bachelor's to Master's Five-year Graduate Study Program is February 1 of the junior year.
 Sixty-five (65) undergraduate credits must have been earned prior to submitting the application.
-Transfer students may apply at this time, but a decision will not be made until applicants have earned at least 12 hours of credit at Christopher Newport University with a GPA of 3.0 or higher.
+Transfer students may apply at this time, but a decision will not be made until applicants have earned at least 12 hours of credit at Christopher Newport University with a GPA of 3.0 or higher, with an exception for ENVS applicants, for whom a GPA of 3.00 or higher is recommended but not required.
 The application and all supporting documents must be received by Graduate Admission by February 1. - No application fee is required.

-After the complete admission package has been received by Graduate Admission at gradadmit@cnu.edu, it will be sent to the appropriate Graduate Program Coordinator for review and:
+After the complete admission package has been received by Graduate Admission at gradadmit@cnu.edu, it will be sent to the appropriate Graduate Program Director for review.
+To check the status of the application email gradadmit@cnu.edu.